SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Updated: June 6, 2022

 Baker Beach in San Francisco sits along the water where the Pacific Ocean meets the SF Bay.
-It's in the historical Presidio on the northern end of the city and is about a mile long.
+It's in the historical Presidio district on the northern end of the city and is about a mile long.

 This SF beach is popular with locals.
 We love spending time here enjoying the beautiful surroundings.